-PWG103.0-09

-CONTRACT NUMBER

-OPS 960.2/970.2

-FILE/PO NUMBER(S)
+PWG103.0-09 CONTRACT NUMBER OPS 960.2/970.2 FILE/PO NUMBER(S)

-FILE/PO NUMBER(S) THIS AGREEMENT is entered into this d California by and between San Diego Metropolitan Tr and the following contractor, hereinafter referred to as ansit System ("MTS"), a California public agency, Name: Asbury Environmental Services Address: 9119 Birch Street Form of Business: Corporation Spring Valley, CA 91977 (Corporation, Partnership, Sole Proprietor, etc.) Telephone: 619.463.1126 Authorized person to sign contracts: Jim Ennis Sr. Vice President Name Title Provide clarifier waste transportation and recycling set (IFB), including; and in accordance with the Standard Conditions for Services, Federal Requirements, MTS's "Contract Documents").
-If there are any inconsistencing following order of precedence will govern the interpret Services Agreement, including the Standard s Safety Program, and Bid Proposal (hereinafter es between the Contract Documents, the ation of this contract.
-Invitation for Bids, MTS Safety Program, and Bid Proposal.
-Standard Services Agreement, including the Standard Conditions Services, and Federal Requirements.
-This contract shall remain in effect for five years effect.
-The total amount of this contract shall not exceed \$23 SAN DIEGO METROPOLITAN TRANSIT SYSTEM CONTRACTOR AUTHORIZATION By: Chief Executive Officer Firm:
+THIS AGREEMENT is entered into this do California by and between San Diego Metropolitan Tra and the following contractor, hereinafter referred to as ansit System ("MTS"), a California public agency, Name: Asbury Environmental Services Address: 9119 Birch Street Form of Business: Corporation (Corporation, Partnership, Sole Proprietor, etc.) Spring Valley, CA 91977 Telephone: 619.463.1126 Authorized person to sign contracts: Jim Ennis Name Sr. Vice President Title The attached Standard Conditions are part of this to MTS services and materials, as follows: agreement.
+The Contractor agrees to furnish Provide clarifier waste transportation and recycling ser (IFB), including; and in accordance with the Standard Conditions for Services, Federal Requirements, MTS's "Contract Documents").
+If there are any inconsistencial following order of precedence will govern the interpretable.
+Invitation for Bids, MTS Safety Program, and Estandard Services Agreement, including the Standard Services Agreement, including the Standard Services Agreement.
+Services Agreement, including the Standard Safety Program, and Bid Proposal (hereinafter es between the Contract Documents, the ation of this contract.
+This contract shall remain in effect for five years effect the total amount of this contract shall not exceed \$23 SAN DIEGO METROPOLITAN TRANSIT SYSTEM CONTRACTOR AUTHORIZATION By: Chief Executive Officer Approved as to form: Firm: By: Signature By: Title: